ashbaldry/depcheck/README.md

 [![Codecov test coverage](https://codecov.io/gh/ashbaldry/depcheck/branch/main/graph/badge.svg)](https://codecov.io/gh/ashbaldry/depcheck?branch=main)
 <!-- badges: end -->

-The aim of `{depcheck}` is to check package dependencies, and flag any packages that are rarely utilised or never called.
+The goal of `{depcheck}` is to provide an overview of the R packages used within a project, finds which functions have been called from the loaded packages, and includes a warning for any package that is seldom/never utilised.

 ## Installation

+Currently `{depcheck}` is not available on CRAN.

 ```r
 devtools::install_github("ashbaldry/depcheck")